-With the segregation model, material compliant with the Sustainability Framework is physically segregated from other materials throughout processing and handling.
-Compliant material from different sources may be mixed together, except when the Organisation would like to sell material as being from one or several specific sources (see more info on this below).
+In the segregation model, material compliant with the Sustainability Framework is physically segregated from other materials throughout processing and handling.
+The compliant material from different sources may be mixed together, except when the Organisation would like to sell material with claims that it is from a specific source (see more information below).